Offshore Account Opening in an Overseas Bank

 Opening an offshore bank account is very affordable.
 In fact, one can usually do so with as little as several hundred pounds with minimal documentation in as little as a few days.

-Some foreign accounts have minimum balances of as low as 300 USD.
+Some foreign accounts have minimum balances of as low as 300 USD and up to 5,000 USD.
 Though one may ask, 'ok where's the catch, how do offshore banks make their money?'
 Good question, with a very simple answer.

 They generally make their money on transaction fees as having low-overheads allows them to give more benefits and higher returns.